OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-client-api.md

         arras4::client::SessionDefinition session_def =
 arras4::client::SessionDefinition::load(SESSION_NAME);
         if (NUM_MACHINES > 1) {
-            session_def["render"]["arrayExpand"] = NUM_MACHINES;
+            session_def["mcrt"]["arrayExpand"] = NUM_MACHINES;
         }
         std::string url(COORDINATOR_URL);
         arras4::client::SessionOptions options;
 ```

 Session definitions are described in detail [here](arras-session-definitions).
-This code loads a JSON template from a file and then modifies the number of render computations to match NUM_MACHINES.
+This code loads a JSON template from a file and then modifies the number of mcrt computations to match NUM_MACHINES.
 This doesn't have any effect, given that NUM_MACHINES is set to 1 at the start of the code, but shows how the number of computations would be set in a multi-machine render.

 COORDINATOR_URL is hard-coded to "arras:local" at the start of the code, which will cause the client library itself to create the session on the local machine, rather than requesting it from a Coordinator service.